Skip to Content

 4) Late spring (May/June) – late July/early August

-There is little to no long-term success when seeding an entire lawn or large sections of your property at this time of year.
+Little success is achieved when grass seeding an entire lawn or large sections of your property at this time of year.
 Doing so could set your lawn back a few to several years.
 You’ll be constantly battling crabgrass and weeds.

 If you’re overseeding, keep the following in mind:

-1. Always aerate before you overseed.
+- Always aerate before you overseed.
 The seed germinates in the plugged holes which presents a cool, wet, soft, and favorable growing environment.
-Little to no seed establishes when placed directly on top of soil that hasn’t been cultivated.
+When you place little to no seed directly on top of uncultivated soil, it does not establish.

-2. It may take upwards of 2 to 3 years to see the full results from a single aeration/overseeding as new grass emerges from the holes and the canopy of already existing turf thickens.
+- It can take 2 to 3 years to see the complete results of aeration and overseeding.
+New grass grows from the holes and the existing turf becomes thicker.

-4. Just because new seed emerges in the fall it doesn’t mean it’ll survive the following year without proper care.
-For example, if you forget about it several months later, it’s very unlikely to make it through the summer.
+- Just because new seed emerges in the fall it doesn’t mean it’ll survive the following year without proper care.
+For example, if you forget about it several months later, it’s highly unlikely to make it through the summer.
 This turf needs to stay well-watered and manicured.

-5. It’s not uncommon to have to seed areas of your lawn that succumbs to summer heat or general wear and tear.
+- Seeding areas of your lawn that succumbs to summer heat or general wear and tear is not uncommon.
 Adhering to the tips presented here will give your lawn the best chance of success.

 We service parts of Norfolk and Bristol County, Massachusetts.
 Towns include Foxborough, Mansfield, Wrentham, Walpole, Plainville, Franklin, Stoughton, Sharon, Canton, North Attleborough, Atteleboro, Norfolk, Easton, Norton and Norwood.
 Learn more about each of the services we provide.